rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 ```

 To disambiguate and tell Rust that we want to use the implementation of
-`Animal` for `Dog`, we need to use *fully qualified syntax*, which is the most
+`Animal` for `Dog`, we need to use fully qualified syntax.
+Listing 19-29
-specific we can be when calling a function.
-Listing 19-29 demonstrates how to
-use fully qualified syntax.
+demonstrates how to use fully qualified syntax.

 <span class="filename">Filename: src/main.rs</span>